Image via Canva

 The plaintiffs’ counsel arguments appeared to find favor with the judge even if it is usually a fool’s errand to endeavor to predict a judge’s ruling.

-Defense counsel posed a two prong response.
+In turn, defense counsel posed a two prong response.

-The opening prong was posing that the petition was problematic and should thus be turned aside by the court.
+The opening prong was posing that the petition was problematic and should thus be summarily turned aside by the court.

 Such was not the first time that the defense posed this argument and again the judge noted such a demur was for another time should the case be decided in the plaintiffs favor.